modernappsninja-archive/TkgiPocTestPlan_TI5008/Storage/deploy CSI Storage Plugin/readme.md

 ### Network Requirement

 - All TKGI k8s worker node VMs will need access to vCenter.
+In fact, only pod vsphere-csi-controller-0 needs access to vCenter but because it can be scheduled on any worker node, then the requirement for all worker nodes applies.

-In case of NSX-T integration, what is means is the Floating IP allocated to the SNAT of this namespace in the T0 (or T1 if shared T1 model is used) MUST be able to reach vCenter.
+In case of NSX-T integration, what is means is the Floating IP allocated to the SNAT for the namespace kube-system in  T0 (or T1 if shared T1 model is used) MUST be able to reach vCenter.

 ## Manifest Files